arfonso01/auto-heroic-categories/README.md

 # Auto Heroic Categories

-Auto Heroic Categories categories your games from the 'heroic game launcher \
+Auto Heroic Categories, automatically categorizes your games from the 'heroic game launcher \
 library' into custom categories using data from IGDB (Internet Game Database).

 ![](capture.gif)